Airsoft BB trajectory simulation

 Shooting at over 100 meters, that is using a ballistic curve

 I am pretty sure that someone viewing this article, after seeing the diagrams regarding range, will say: "Wait a minute!
 And what about shots at ranges over 100 meters ?!
 These also occur."
 There is no denying that such achievements happen in our hobby.
 However, this is associated with shooting at an upward angle, using a phenomenon known as the ballistic curve.
 If we shoot at a higher angle, the range can effectively increase.
 The disadvantage of such shooting is twofold.
 First of all, the BB is in the air for a significant period of time, much longer than when shot parallel to the ground.
-This, of course, is connected with the fact that the influence of potential wind is much greater.
+This, of course, this means that the influence of potential wind is much greater.
 Also, any imperfections of a given replica (or BBs) will be evident here.
 The second problem is related to the first, namely, targeting is not trivial.
 If you make too large of a correction, it is very easy to overshoot a target.
 If the correction is too small the BBs will not reach it.

 Trajectory in relation to the firing angle for 1.9 J using 0.25 g BBs: height [m], distance from the shooter [m].
 BLACK LINES - player.